 - Food hygiene ratings

 - Planning inspectorate appeals

 If you know of a dataset linking these to the UPRN or have a need for the links, then let us know.

 Under a suitable licence, Open Data publishers (or the Open Data community) may add the UPRN to their data.
-Commercial data providers also add the UPRN to their data – for example, PointX add the UPRN to their Points of Interest (POI) product.
-Other UPRN users – for example Land Registry and Flood Re may hold links to their data internally but choose not to publish them.
+Commercial data providers also add the UPRN to their data – for example, PointX adds the UPRN to their Points of Interest (POI) product.
+Other UPRN users – for example, Land Registry and Flood Re may hold links to their data internally but choose not to publish them.

 Linking these datasets to each other without the UPRN would be crazy.

 If you have seven datasets and you link each one to each of the others you would need to make twenty-eight sets of links.
 By linking each dataset to one master identifier – the UPRN - we reduce this to seven sets of links.